apache/flagon/docker/README.md

    $ ssh docker@$(docker-machine ip senssoft) -L 8080:localhost:8080
    ```

-   Visit `http://localhost:8080` and you will see Apache SensSoft's home page.
+   Visit `http://localhost:8080` and you will see Apache Flagon's home page.

    Note that the `userale` index uses dynamic mapping configurations for many fields.
 This means that if no valid data exists for
    certain fields in the logs you collect at this step, Kibana won't know to map these fields to data types (e.g., string, text,
    boolean, etc.).
 This can prevent certain dashboards and visualizations from appropriately displaying log aggregations.
 It is worth
-   1-2 mins collecting some UserALE.js data in whichever way best emulates your use-case: from the same website, the [``UserALE.js example utilty``](https://github.com/apache/incubator-senssoft-useralejs/tree/SENSSOFT-192/example), or the [``UserALE.js Web Extension``](https://github.com/apache/incubator-senssoft-useralejs/tree/SENSSOFT-192/src/UserALEWebExtension).
+   1-2 mins collecting some UserALE.js data in whichever way best emulates your use-case: from the same website, the [``UserALE.js example utilty``](https://github.com/apache/incubator-flagon-useralejs/tree/FLAGON-192/example), or the [``UserALE.js Web Extension``](https://github.com/apache/incubator-flagon-useralejs/tree/FLAGON-192/src/UserALEWebExtension).
 If you run into issues with data fields or visualizations, see the `Having Issues?` section below.

 1. Launch Kibana.
 Give Kibana about 2-5 minutes to start before accessing
    `http://localhost:5601`.